tiongMax/Leetcode/DSA/README.md

 ### Modified Array
 - 33 - rotated array
+- 81 - Since we have a way to solve the question that contains no duplicates, we should find and solve the issue that is stopping us to apply the solution.
 - 153 - rotated array

 ### Lower / upper bound
+- 35
 - 981
 - 3508 - We can use hashmap to record the packet that is still in the queue instead of looping through the queue to find them out.